LineageOS/contributors-cloud-generator/README.md

     export MIRROR_ROOT=/path/to/mirror

+If you have a Lineage Gerrit account and wish to authenticate with your credentials, set them via environment variable as such, where xxxxx and yyyyyy are the actual plain-text username and password
+values:

+    export GERRIT_USERNAME=xxxxx
+    export GERRIT_PASSWORD=yyyyy

 Not everyone can see every change on Gerrit.
 Some changes are private for various reasons, some old changes are on branches that are hidden for performance reasons.
 If you cannot see all the changes then a